 - Some input generation such as yield, and harvest timing requires local inputs through handheld devices to ground-truth estimates derived from EO.

 Sensonomic is assisting the International Fund for Agricultural Development (IFAD) and the countries of Senegal, Mali and Cameroon to optimise their investment in agricultural infrastructure in rural areas.
 The product’s simulations show which roads to upgrade and where to invest in storage facilities to support agricultural intensification under different scenarios of climate change and population growth.
-In the case of rice, we have considered how potential investments will influence where agricultural areas will be expanded, and therefore how the potential new facilities will cope under the future agricultural landscape that they will enable.

 Our UK operation is headquartered in London’s Canary Wharf, at Level39.
 Our diverse team is comprised of geographers, technologists, biologists, product developers, and economists.
 We have a strong research collaboration with leading academics from the University of Oxford.